jtaylortech/jtaylortech/README.md

-## Software Engineer: DevOps, Cloud Architecture, & Backend Engineer
+## I am a cloud and backend engineering focused Software Engineer

-👨🏽‍💻 DevOps Engineer & Freelance Cloud Architect </br>
+👨🏽‍💻 Currently: DevOps Engineer </br>
-📍 Washington D.C | Open to Remote roles
+📍 Currently: Washington D.C | Open to Remote roles

 Evolving everyday as a Software Engineer.
 Constantly expanding my knowledge in Python, SQL, AWS, and various other technologies and frameworks.